NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/QtWidgets/index.md

   - footer
 ---

 In this API Reference we will cover relevant classes and functions which are part of the `QtWidgets` module.
 The `QtWidgets` module contains classes that provide a set of UI elements to create classic desktop-style graphical user interfaces (GUI's).
 The `QWidget` class is the base class for all UI objects, and the `QLayout` class is the base class for all layout objects.
-An overview of the classes and functions in the `QtWidgets` module is provided below.
+An overview of the classes and functions in the `QtWidgets` module is provided at the bottom of this page.

+!!! note
+    Methods from parent classes (i.e. `QWidget` and `QLayout`) are not repeated in the reference of each subclass.
+However, as always in Python ( :nerd: ), these methods are applicable to all subclasses.

 !!! note